georgenizharadze/AB-testing/README.md

 I additionally performed sign tests, the results of which are below.

 * Gross conversion: 0.0026, statistically significant
-* Retention: 0.6776, NOT statistically significant
 * Net conversion: 0.6776, NOT statistically significant

-There is a discrepancy between the effect size test and sign test in the case of Retention: effect size is significant, while sign test – is not.
-We can find an explanation if we look at the daily differences.
-The magnitudes of daily positive differences are consistently higher than the negative ones.
-The effect size captures magnitudes, while the sign test does not.
+As we can see, the sign tests bear out the effect size tests.

+I did not use Bonferroni correction in my analysis, as we are dealing with a situation where multiple (two, in our case) metrics have to meet our criteria **at the same time** for us to launch the change.
+As we know, Bonferroni correction uses significantly reduced statistical significance levels and is hence very conservative.
+This increases the chance of rejection of one of the multiple metrics, which will in turn mean the rejection of the entire proposal.
+In other words, the probability of Type II error goes up.
+Bonferroni correction is more appropriate in situations where we have multiple metrics and when the confirmation of **any** of them is sufficient for the launch.
+In this setting, it is justified to be conservative to reduce the probability f Type I error.

 ### Recommendation

+The analysis of the results shows that:

+* Gross conversion did decrease in a practically significant manner, which meets the launch decision criterion set out at the beginning.
+* Net conversion did NOT decrease in a statistically significant manner, which also meets our launch decision criterion.

-Given the fact that Gross Conversion is practically significant, I recommend launching the change.
+Based on the above, I recommend launching the change.
 The meaningful reduction in Gross Conversion means that there will be fewer frustrated students, which is good for the brand.
-The potential reduction of revenue due to the lower gross conversion is offset by the increase in retention.
 The fact that there is no significant change in Net Conversion proves that overall revenues should not suffer due to this change.
 Therefore, the effect of this change can be summarized as “increased student satisfaction without any loss of revenue”.
-To me, this makes a compelling case for launching the change.
+To me, this makes a convincing case for launching the change.

+As a caveat, it should be noted that the lower confidence level boundary of the change in net conversion (-0.0116) lies below the practical significance level of -0.0075.
+This indicates certain probability (c.
+30%) that net conversion may have actually decreased beyond the practical significance level.
+Therefore, while the test outcome does meet the launch criteria and the change can be launched, if the business wants to obtain an even higher confidence, an additional experiment can be carried out with a higher test power.

 ## Follow-Up Experiment

 To do even more towards increasing the student's chances of success, I would introduce a basic prerequisite skills test prior to enrollment.
-This would allow the student to get an objective assessment of their skills and gauge even better their chances of completing the course successfully.
-I would keep all the invariant and evaluation metrics the same as in the previous experiment but would not divert the entire traffic through the experiment, as before.
-I believe the risk exposure here is higher, as such test would be somewhat cumbersome and may put a significant number of applicants off.
+The hypothesis is that this will allow the student to get an objective assessment of their skills and gauge even better their chances of completing the course successfully.
+The experiment will follow the same lines as the one described above.
+If the student clicks "start free trial", they will be asked to take the skills test.
+If the student passes the test, they will be taken through the checkout process as usual.
+Otherwise, a message will appear suggesting they upgrade their skills (e.g. basic python coding, prob and stats knowledge, etc.) and come back, or suggesting that the student might like to access the course materials for free.
+At this point, the student will have the option to continue enrolling in the free trial, or access the course materials or leave and come back later.

+The unit of diversion will be a cookie and after enrollment - user ID.
+Invariant metrics will be the same - the number of cookies to view the page and number of clicks on "Start free trial" button.
+Evaluation metrics will be gross and net conversion, as defined in previous experiment.

+This experiment does not carry any risk in terms of bringing potential harm to the student, nor does in involve any data privacy and confidentiality issues.
+However, the proposed test can be somewhat cumbersome and there is a risk that prospective students may find it off-putting.
+Therefore, I propose not to take the entire traffic through the experiment but rather, only 50%.
+This will still allow completing the experiment in about 5 weeks.